Rare Disease Day

 February 29th is Rare Disease Day

-I am Melissa, an intern here at Moving Forward Family Services.
+I am Melissa Sharpe, an intern here at Moving Forward Family Services.
 I thought I would share a little about myself in light of Rare Disease Day, February 29th.
 Rare diseases are classified as diseases that affect fewer than 1 in 2000 people.

 In 2023, at 39 years old, I was diagnosed with Birdshot Chorioretinopathy, a chronic, bilateral, posterior uveitis that affects less than 1 in 100,000 people.
 In short, I have a rare eye disease that causes inflammation of the retina in both eyes.
 It was discovered through a routine eye exam and confirmed through genetic testing.
 Birdshot is strongly associated with the HLA-A29 gene.
 Although I had few visual disturbances at the time, the weight of the diagnosis was immense.